Ease trauma by giving back36 comments

 When something happens, our mind wants to makes sense of it.
 There are many tragedies that happened that make little sense.
 When something helpful comes out of it, a trauma or loss can have new meaning besides just senselessness.
 This can be powerfully healing.
 The person that is lost can now live on or the person who has been victimized has a purpose and identity beyond what happened.

 Over to you!
-I know many of you have started creative projects that give back.
+I know many of you have started creative projects that ease trauma by giving back.
 Tell me about what you have done and how it has changed your life?

 Jodi Aman / /